-The discount rate has been calculated using an average series of data for a sample of UK Government gilts over the longest available durations plus the spread of UK Corporate bonds rated A to AA, again over the longest-term
+The discount rate has been calculated using an average series of data for a sample of UK Government gilts over the longest available durations plus the spread of UK Corporate bonds rated A to AA, again over the longestterm duration.
+The implicit inflation rate used in determining a discount rate is based on long-term forecast of adjusted retail prices (the UK's RPIJ index).